CCoxLanternPines/WindowSurfer/README.md

 * **systems/scripts/** – house the buy/sell evaluators, ledger implementation and data helpers.
 * **systems/utils/** – configuration loader, logging/Telegram helpers, asset pair caching and CLI builder.

 Trades are stored as *notes* in a JSON ledger.
-Each note records entry price, window metrics and targeted exit.
+Each note records entry price and targeted exit.
 The ledger can be persisted for live trading or inspected after simulations.

 ## Configuration
 * `settings/settings.json` – defines one or more ledgers.
-Each ledger sets a trading pair (`tag`) and a collection of `window_settings` that describe strategy windows (size, trigger position, investment fraction, etc.).
+Each ledger sets a trading pair (`tag`), exchange symbols and optional jackpot configuration.
 * `telegram.yaml` – optional credentials for Telegram notifications.
 * Candle files live under `data/raw/<TAG>.csv`; live mode updates ledgers under `data/ledgers/`.